Like every great fisherman, Pemberton Fish Finder owner Brad Knowles likes to get there early.

 Guide Scott Leboldus on the Squamish River

-And as a professional guide for over a decade, Brad has been sharing those possibilities with guests from around the world.
+As a professional guide for over a decade, Brad has been sharing those possibilities with guests from around the world.
 An early YouTube fishing celebrity, he started Pemberton Fish Finder just before the 2010 Winter Games came to Whistler.
 “We really got on people’s radar doing an ice fishing trip with the NBC Morning Show at the games,” he explains, “and it seems like every year more and more anglers are hearing about the Whistler area and just how good the fishing is around here.”

 Over the course of our chat Brad lands and releases three decent sized pink salmon while I have yet to hook into anything.
 “You’re out a little too deep,” he suggests.
 “Step back so the water is just to your knees.
 The fish are right in this seam here.”